"Research is to see what everybody else has seen, and think what nobody has thought"

 PhD Student

 Alanoud obtained her Bachelor’s degree in Biological Sciences from Qatar University.
-In 2017, she joined the Anti-Doping Lab Qatar, where she gained valuable experience in both clinical and analytical laboratory techniques.
-During her time there, she worked across two departments: liquid chromatography-mass spectrometry (LC-MS) and the biological section, acquiring hands-on experience in a variety of analytical and molecular techniques.
+Following graduation, she joined the Anti-Doping Lab Qatar, where she gained valuable experience in clinical and analytical laboratory techniques.

-She later joined the Pourkarimi Lab at Hamad Bin Khalifa University (HBKU) to pursue a Master’s degree in Biological and Biomedical Sciences.
-Her thesis focused on investigating the pro-apoptotic effects of the anticancer drug Thiostrepton using Caenorhabditis elegans as an in vivo model.
-She combined genetic and drug-based approaches with imaging tools to study cellular responses in C. elegans.
-The project, conducted in collaboration with Hamad Medical Corporation (HMC), provided insights into the drug’s mechanism of action, particularly its role in apoptosis induction.
+She later joined the Pourkarimi Lab at Hamad Bin Khalifa University (HBKU) to pursue her Master's degree in Biological and Biomedical Sciences.
+Her thesis focused on investigating the pro-apoptotic effects of the anticancer drug Thiostrepton using C. elegans as an in vivo model.

-Alanoud is currently a Ph.D. student in the Biological and Biomedical Sciences program at HBKU and has rejoined the Pourkarimi Lab to continue her research on chromatin remodeling and cellular stress responses.
+Alanoud is currently a Ph.D. student in the Biological and Biomedical Sciences program at HBKU and has rejoined the Pourkarimi Lab to further her research on chromatin remodeling and cellular stress responses.

 Maryam Al-mansoob